patricksthannon/Srtly/README.md

 1. Download Srtly.zip from this repository |  <a href="https://github.com/patricksthannon/Srtly/releases/download/v1.1.0/SrtlyV1.1.0.zip">
     <img src="https://img.shields.io/github/v/release/patricksthannon/Srtly?label=Download%20Latest&style=for-the-badge"></a>
-2. Unzip and Run Srtly.*
+2. Unzip and Run Srtly. (*If an error occurs, or popup stating "This application cannot be opened or verified - scroll to the bottom of the page for instructions)
 3. Select the folder you want to sort (Downloads or Other).
 4. Let it do the organizing for you.
 5. Enjoy a tidier digital space!